simsta6/transform-parameter-builder/README.md

 # Transform parameters builder for FilterByViewDefinition transformation

 This is a tool to get transformation parameters for the [FilterByViewDefinition](https://developer.bentley.com/apis/transformations/operations/filterbyviewdefinition/) transformation.
-There are multiple ways to get a saved view object that is used to construct transformation parameters.
+To get compatible saved views, use [Saves Views API](https://developer.bentley.com/apis/savedviews/operations/get-savedview/).
+Do not forget to set the `Prefer` header to 'return=representation`.
 Make sure the object has these properties (NOTE: real data will contain more information):

 ```json
 {